New York reels at center of pandemic as home-bound Americans feel economic pain

-New York City morgues and hospitals bent under the strain of the coronavirus pandemic on Thursday, struggling to treat or bury casualties, as the state's governor offered a grim prediction that the rest of the country would soon face the same misery.
-Globally more than 1 million cases and 51,000 deaths have been reported of COVID-19, the respiratory illness caused by the coronavirus, according to researchers at Johns Hopkins University in Baltimore.
+New York City hospitals and morgues bent under the strain of the coronavirus pandemic on Thursday, struggling to treat or bury casualties, as the state's governor offered a grim prediction that the rest of the country would soon face the same misery.
+Global coronavirus cases surpassed 1 million on Thursday with more than 52,000 deaths, according to a Reuters tally based on country by country data.

 Nearly 1,400 people have been killed by the virus in New York City, while an estimated 90% of Americans are under orders to remain at home, in many cases unable to work and fearing infection when they leave to buy food or other necessities.
 "In many ways, New York state is a microcosm of the United States and that's why I think it is going to be illustrative to the rest of the nation as to what is going to happen," New York Governor Andrew Cuomo said.

-The U.S. death toll stood at 5,700 on Thursday, up more than 900 from the day before, with a total of 238,000 cases across all 50 states, according to a Reuters tally.
+The U.S. death toll stood at over 5,800 on Thursday, up more than 900 from the day before, with a total of 240,000 cases reported by states and counties, according to a Reuters tally.
 The U.S. Navy relieved the commander of the aircraft carrier Theodore Roosevelt, who wrote a scathing letter asking for help controlling a coronavirus outbreak onboard, U.S. officials told Reuters on Thursday.

 White House medical experts have forecast between 100,000 to 240,000 people could be killed even if Americans follow strict lock-down orders.
 The U.S. government reported that a record 6.6 million workers, sent home by their employers as businesses closed, had filed for jobless benefits last week, double the previous all-time high set a week earlier.